 - Solution – Example(s) of an expected solution to help you and your colleagues assess the quality of the candidate’s work

 - A time limit – minimum 30 minutes, one hour, 90 minutes, 2 hours, 3 hours, or no limit

 The “Candidate Instructions” section is the most critical element for you to set up.
-Please remember that there won’t be anyone available to guide or answer questions for the candidate, so it’s important that this information be as comprehensive and thorough as possible.
-You should include the context of the question (including files or databases) specifics of what you want the candidate to complete, and starter code (if appropriate).
+Because no one is available to guide or answer questions for the candidate, it’s important that this information be as comprehensive and thorough as possible.
+You should include the context of the question (including files or databases), specifics of what you want the candidate to achieve, and starter code (if appropriate).

-Save the question, and it will appear in the “My Library” Section.
+Save the question, and it will appear in the Question Bank under “My Content”.
 After you have saved the question, we recommend that you click “Preview Question” before sending it to a candidate.
 When you preview, your question will load in the Sandbox so you can view the question as the candidate will see it.
-Here you can do a trial run of your challenge and ensure it’s clear and complete.
+Here you can do a trial run of your question and ensure it’s clear and complete.

 Creating Take-Home Questions (With Test Cases)

 Take-Homes with test cases allow the candidate to better understand the desired solution.
-When candidates run the code in the IDE, they will be able to see if the tests that you create pass.
+When candidates run their code in the IDE, they will be able to see if the tests that you set up pass or fail.
 They will also have the ability to see the test suite within a tab located next to the program output.